-module Haskore.Music where import Ix import Ratio infixr 5:+:,:=:
+module Haskore.Music where import Data.Ix infixr 5:+:,:=:

 In the previous chapter we introduced some of the fundamental ideas of functional programming in Haskell.
 In this chapter we begin to develop some musical ideas as well.
 As we do so, more Haskell features will be introduced.